edwinlzs/chainflow-docs/src/content/docs/api/classes/Chainflow.md

 > **extend**(`cf`): [`Chainflow`](/api/classes/chainflow/)

-Extends this chainflow's callstack with that of another flow.
+Extends this chainflow's callqueue with that of another flow.

 #### Parameters